-Thousands of adults and children attended classes, self-defense seminars, and programs in combative skills.
+He ran his dojo in New England from 1988 through 2009, teaching thousands of adults and children karate, and holding self-defense seminars, and professional programs in combative skills.

-He was awarded seventh degree black belt in Shorin Ryu in 2004, and continues training kids and adults in classes in Saluda, NC.
+He was awarded seventh degree black belt in Shorin Ryu in 2004.
+Now he teaches classes for kids and adults in classes in Saluda, NC.

 Sogen Sakiyama, Roshi, practitioner of Goju-ryu karate,

-and Shoshin Nagamine, Chief of the Okinawan Motobu District Police, and head of his Matsubayashi Shorin Ryu Karate style.
+and Shoshin Nagamine, Chief of the Okinawan Prefecture Motobu District Police, and founder of the Matsubayashi Shorin Ryu Karate style.

-Brooks served as a state certified law enforcement defensive tactics instructor, firearms instructor, PPCT defensive tactics instructor.
-As a police officer, detective, Deputy US Marshal and Deputy Sheriff, he was responsible for the successful investigation and prosecution of many serious crimes.
+Brooks served as a police officer, major crimes detective, a state certified law enforcement defensive tactics instructor, firearms instructor, PPCT defensive tactics instructor, Deputy US Marshal and Deputy Sheriff.

-He has written numerous published articles on martial arts, and has been cited widely online and in print.
-He has written speeches and presentations for leaders in politics, media, business and the arts.
+Jeff Brooks has written numerous published articles on martial arts, and has been cited widely online and in print.
+He wrote speeches and presentations for high profile public figures in politics, media, business and the arts.

 Mountain Karate is part of a global network of dedicated practitioners and professionals.
 We are not affiliated with any system or organization.
 Friends and visitors from around the world join together to share training, insights and spirit.
 The authenticity of our lineage and practice are evident at every class and event.

 (Drawings, prints and paintings on this site are copyright©1999-2017 Tarleton Brooks )